michaelruocco/spring-cloud-function/README.md

 make deploy
 ```

-If the serverless (sls) command completes successfully it will print various bits of output including
+If the serverless (sls) command (executed as part of make deploy) completes successfully it will print
-the API gateway endpoints that have been created, the specific bits of output you should be interested
+various bits of output including the API gateway endpoints that have been created, the specific bits
-in read:
+of output you should be interested will read something like:

 ```
 endpoints: